opra-project/OPRA/README.md

 from [the AutoEQ project](https://github.com/jaakkopasanen/AutoEq), as it is already released under a permissive license.

-Early collaborations are being developed with likeminded leaders such as [oratory1990](https://www.reddit.com/r/oratory1990/) and we look forward to sharing updates soon.
+Early collaborations are under development with likeminded leaders such as [oratory1990](https://www.reddit.com/r/oratory1990/) and we look forward to sharing updates soon.